 - How large is your Data team currently and entire employee workforce?

 - What is your timeline on creating dashboards/building insights etc?

 - What’s your estimated budget for Data tools?

-I’ve listed down in detail how to answer and define these questions for your organizations below and then provided a basic framework to make a decision based on it.
+For detailed answers and thought process, I’ve listed down how to answer and define these questions for your organizations below and then provided a basic framework to make a decision based on it.